Manston: factsheet

 Development of the site will continue to support local growth and jobs.

-Planning permission is being sought through the Urgent Crown Development route, which allows planning applications for nationally important development.
-The planning application has been submitted and is under consideration by the Ministry of Housing, Communities and Local Government (MHCLG).
+The Home Office sought planning approval to continue using the site for its current purpose and to improve the infrastructure through the Urgent Crown Development route, which allows planning applications for nationally important development.
+The Ministry of Housing, Communities and Local Government (MHCLG) have now reviewed and approved the application.

 In parallel, the contracts for operator services at the site are being streamlined to reduce costs and will include the ability to scale down or terminate contracts in line with need.